 Our day students play an important role in our school community, and we are examining all ways in which they can fully participate in the life of our campus this fall.
 The academic center courtyard, four outdoor tents, and other spaces throughout the buildings will be set up for students to safely gather and to enjoy a mask break, all at a physical distance.

 We have extended campus boundaries to include Kate’s Simple Eats, the Marion General Store, Cumberland Farms, and Dunkin Donuts.
 Students may walk to these locations following physical distancing and mask protocols.At this time, students will not be permitted to leave campus; exceptions will be made for medical care.
-We are working on protocols to enable families to visit their children on campus.
-Given the evolving nature of the epidemic we anticipate re-evaluating our policies in collaboration with the health center and other local health organizations.
+Families are now able to visit their children on campus.
+Click here to complete required forms before any visit.

 Students who continue to play on non-Tabor affiliated teams (club, AAU, etc.), wish to take part in in-person group meetings, or work off campus need to be remote learners.
 Participation on these activities will result in students inability to be on-campus learners.